Find Affordable College Courses

 Grand Rapids, MI

 You’ll be in good company if you decide to attend Davenport University.
 It ranked #3 on our 2023 Most Popular Insurance Graduate Certificate Schools list.
-Located in the large suburb of Grand Rapids, Davenport University is a private not-for-profit school with a moderately-sized student population.
+Located in the large suburb of Grand Rapids, Davenport University is a private not-for-profit college with a medium-sized student population.

 Insurance by Region